Sialitech/label-siali/docs/source/guide/tasks.md

 ### `resolver` (optional)

 Use this parameter to retrieve data from multi-column csv on [S3 or other cloud storage](/guide/storage.html).
-Label Studio can retrieve it only in run-time, so it's secure.
+Siali Label can retrieve it only in run-time, so it's secure.

 If you import a file with a list of tasks, and every task in this list is a link to another file in the storage.
 In this case, you can use the `resolver` parameter to retrieve the content of these files from a storage.